The SDR is online 24×7 for your enjoyment. If you find the SDR useful consider making a small donation to help with its upkeep.

 After using it for a few weeks via the web browser I was sold, it was ideal for HF monitoring, and with remote access with up to 4 independently tunable receivers.

-The idea of having your own web based SDR always online, and accessible from anywhere in the world was very appealing and coupled with an active antenna the performance if very good.
+The idea of having your own web-based SDR always online, and accessible from anywhere in the world was very appealing and coupled with an active antenna the performance is very good.
 The advantage of the active antenna is it works well over the entire HF spectrum, it’s especially good below 5 MHz.

 I use the Wellbrook loop mounted outdoors at around 5m, but you may be interested in a much less expensive project version as detailed by George M1GEO.